 Ajanta began her career in Asian women’s Aid working with survivors of domestic violence.
 She then worked at Nottingham Counselling Service providing one to one counselling.
 She has experience of working with management committees of third sector providing training on roles and responsibilities, recruitment, and on going support on how to manage charitable organisation.

 Emma Challans lives in Bassetlaw and has worked in the NHS for a number of years, at a local and national level.
-She is currently working on Service Transformation for the NHS in Lincolnshire.
 Emma is keen to bring her knowledge and experience of working in the NHS to support the work of her local Healthwatch and for the benefit of local people.

 Bea Giaquinto brings a wealth of experience from the Voluntary and Community Sector, having worked with people and communities who are often marginalised, including refugees and asylum seekers, people who are homeless and vulnerably housed and children in care.